rendall/one-page-dungeon-navigator/README.md

 ### Oleg Dolya

-[Oleg Dolya of Watabou's Procgen Arcana](https://watabou.github.io/) is the almighty creator of the One Page Dungeon Generator, which this website is entirely based on.
+[Oleg Dolya of Watabou's Procgen Arcana](https://watabou.github.io/) is the almighty creator of the One Page Dungeon Generator, upon which this website is entirely based.
 You can support Oleg on Patreon and be cool like me!

 ### Daniel DaLoia from Noun Project